Bodo Sandberg: Biography

 Bodo Sandberg was born in Rotterdam on September 23, 1914.
 From early childhood he wanted to fly so much that, at the age of 16, he built his own airplane.
 He had no money for an engine so he built himself a glider.
 When he finished it, a friendly pilot in an old bi-plane on a local airfield pulled him up in the air and he flew.

-In those early days you couldn't just become a pilot.
-If you wanted to fly you had to join the Air Force.
+In those early days, if someone wanted to fly they had to join the Air Force.
 And so he did.

 On August 26, 1939, Sandberg made history in Dutch aviation: he made the first successful belly landing.

 On May 13, 1940, three days after the Germans had invaded the Netherlands, Sandberg was called into action.
 Because the Nazis had destroyed almost all the planes of the Dutch Air Force, Sandberg had to fly one of the few Fokker G-I fighters that were still airworthy.
 Along with one other G-1 fighter, he had to protect the last Dutch bomber, a Fokker T-5, against a deluge of German Messerschmitt aircraft.
-The small squadron's task was to bomb the Moerdijkbruggen(Moerdijk bridges), the Netherlands' largest bridges over the wide estuary of the Haringvliet, to hold back the German invasion.
+The small squadron's task was to bomb the Moerdijkbruggen (Moerdijk bridges), the Netherlands' largest bridges over the wide estuary of the Haringvliet, to hold back the German invasion.
 Just beyond Dordrecht, the squadron was attacked by nine Messerschmitt fighters, three of which attacked the T-5.
 The other six split up and attacked the two G-1s.
 The T5 went down in flames and crashed in the Grienden along the Noord, near Ridderkerk.
 The other G-1 was also shot down and crashed in a polder at Nieuw-Lekkerland.
 Pilot Sgt.
 Paul Schoute perished in the violently burning wreck.
 Hans Lindner was thrown out of the plane and ended up against the verge of a waterway with his leg shot off.
 His hair still burning.
 Someone rushed to help him, extinguished it with water from the canal, but he died shortly thereafter.
-Only one G-1 fighter plane, in this mission that was so vital in Holland's desperate defense against the Nazi invaders, managed to outfly the onslaught of the German Messerschmits.
-Shot by the machine guns from the Messerschmits, Sandberg was bleeding from bullet holes through his leather pilot's jacket, but he found a cloud in the air in which he could hide and, thanks to that cloud, he managed to escape from the German attackers.
-Not for long though, as his plane had taken fire as well and he could not make it back to base.
-But luck was with him again.
+Shot by the machine guns from the Messerschmits, Sandberg was bleeding from bullet holes in his leather pilot's jacket, but he found a cloud in which he escaped from the German attackers.
 He managed to keep his damaged plane in the air long enough to find a highway near the Hague where he could make an emergency landing.
-It was a close call but Sandberg and his crew-member v.d.
-Breemer survived this mission.
+It was a close call but Sandberg and his crewman V. D. Breemer survived this mission.
 They were the only two.